chainpoint/bitcoin-header-node/README.md

 A bcoin spv node is already very lightweight, around 160MB of chain data on mainnet as of block 568,134.
 However, it also stores some extra metadata with the headers.
-This helps for PoW verification but makes the headers a little heavier than the minimum [80 bytes per header](https://bitcoin.org/en/glossary/block-header) (in fact bcoin stores the [chainentry](https://github.com/bcoin-org/bcoin/blob/master/lib/blockchain/chainentry.js) primitive for spv sync rather than just the headers).
+This helps for PoW verification but makes the headers a little heavier than the minimum [80 bytes per header](https://bitcoin.org/en/glossary/block-header) (in fact bcoin stores a data structure internally called the [ChainEntry](https://github.com/bcoin-org/bcoin/blob/master/lib/blockchain/chainentry.js) for spv sync rather than just the headers).

-This Header Node implementation reduces the size of the data stored on disk for header syncing by using an in-memory chain to sync with peers and a separate indexer database to store the headers.
+This Bitcoin Header Node implementation reduces the size of the data stored on disk for header syncing by using an in-memory chain to sync with peers and a separate indexer database to store the headers.
 This brings the db size down to 76MB though further optimizations may be possible.
-The Header Indexer is based on a currently in progress feature for bcoin that separtes out the indexers (Tx, Address, and Compact Filters) into their own databases and exposes utilities for custom indexers.
+The Header Indexer is based on a new feature for bcoin that separtes out the indexers (Tx, Address, and Compact Filters) into their own databases and exposes utilities for creating your own custom indexers.

 ## Installation

 Configuration options are the same as with bcoin.
 See more information [here](https://github.com/bcoin-org/bcoin/blob/master/docs/configuration.md).

-Using from GitHub
+#### Using from GitHub

 ```bash
 $ git clone https://github.com/chainpoint/headernode